AcceleratedCloud/SPynq/Examples/Increment/Readme.md

 ####Increment IP usage
 Two integer numbers are given as input to the IP and their sum increased by one is returned.
-_(Please note that there is a bug with the ceated IP and the results are not as expected.
-Will be fixed soon.)_

 ####Running the increment application
 Please note that submitting increment.py to Spark, requires version 2.1.0 and above,